microsoft/msticpy/docs/source/data_acquisition/DataProviders.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you load a notebook from the Azure Sentinel UI (either in Azure Notebooks
-or in an Azure Machine Learing Workspace) a configuration file *config.json*
+or in an Azure Machine Learning Workspace) a configuration file *config.json*
 is provisioned for you with the details of the source workspace populated in
 the file.
 An example is shown here.